nafg/gitlab-ci-runner-scala/README.md

 Note: It does not generate SSH keys for you.
 It expects to find the public key in $HOME/.ssh/id_rsa.pub.

 Usage:
- - Run `sbt package` to create the jar file
+ - Run `sbt assembly` to create the jar file
  - Run something to the effect of
-   `java -cp ~/.ivy2/cache/org.scala-lang/scala-library/jars/scala-library-2.10.3.jar:target/scala-2.10/gitlab-ci-scala_2.10-0.1-SNAPSHOT.jar gitlab_ci_runner.runner.Setup`
+   `java -cp target/scala-2.10/gitlabci-runner.jar gitlab_ci_runner.runner.Setup`
    (you can enter the url and token interactively, or pass them on the command line in that order).

- - Run it as `java -cp ~/.ivy2/cache/org.scala-lang/scala-library/jars/scala-library-2.10.3.jar:target/scala-2.10/gitlab-ci-scala_2.10-0.1-SNAPSHOT.jar gitlab_ci_runner.runner.Runner`
+ - Run it as `java -jar target/scala-2.10/gitlabci-runner.jar`